Jawad-Jahangir-Soomro/Java_Journey_13_Collection_Framework/README.md

 5- Map: This is a key-value pair collection that provides methods to add, remove and access elements by key.
 It doesn't implement the Collection interface, but it's a part of the Collection Framework.

 ![java-collection-hierarchy](https://user-images.githubusercontent.com/123876118/234794048-9e0f8167-b374-40d4-a593-a0f27f4948fa.png)

+Collection Framework will be perfectly Understandable in Data Structures and Algorithms.